ILFExodus1414/ILFExodus1414/README.md

 - **Guardians of the Tide** — A storytelling + science project on mangrove microbiomes and blue carbon
 - **Bdellovibrio & Phage Predation** — Exploring synergistic and competitive predation using single-cycle kinetics in wild-type Gram-negative hosts
 - **Breathing Blue** — A developing initiative connecting microbial ecology, climate storytelling, and ecosystem healing in coastal communities
-  🏅 *Co-awardee of the 2025 Creative Conservation Scholarship (Creature Conserve, USA)*
-  Focused on public engagement and science-informed illustration for mangrove microbiomes and invertebrates

 ---

 🏅 **Awards & Fellowships**

-- **Creative Conservation Scholarship**, *Creature Conserve (USA)* — **2025**
-  Co-awardee / Project contributor
-  Funded project: *“Breathing Blue: Philippine Mangroves, Guardians of the Tide”*
+ - **Breathing Blue** — A flagship science-policy storytelling initiative on Philippine mangroves, microbiomes, and coastal climate resilience.
+  🏅 *Co-awardee of the 2025 Creative Conservation Scholarship (Creature Conserve, USA)*
-  Focused on creating science-informed illustrations and public engagement materials exploring mangrove invertebrates and microbial ecology
+  Focused on producing science-informed public engagement materials and policy-relevant narratives that explore the role of microbial ecology in biodiversity protection, blue carbon systems, and nature-based climate solutions.

 ---